Emmotes/ic_spoilers/docs/caramon.md

 > After area 150, only Champions affected at least three times by Caramon's Raise Spirits ability can deal damage.
 > Tika takes up a position in the formation.
 Caramon may only be placed in spots adjacent to Tika.
 > Enemies move 100% faster and attack twice as often.
+> <b>Getting to Know Caramon</b>: Caramon cares deeply for three things: Tika Waylan, Otik's Spiced Potatoes, and staying alive no matter what to protect his brother.
+Caramon's Raise Spirits ability is buffed whenever he is attacked, and his Ultimate helps him stay alive against all odds, so try to keep him in front!
 >
 </div></div>